gbs4ever/bash/README.md

 Enjoy this repo  :smile: :smiley: :smiley:

 ## Contents
 The repo contains my bash script's to speed up my dev work.
-I work on a windows platform with WSL so many times my postgres server needs to be rebooted. if you work on wsl system the linux subsystem will  disconnect the postgressql server (sometimes) use `load`  command to restart the psql server .
+I work on a windows platform with WSL (linux subsystem) many times my postgres server needs to be rebooted. as the  subsystem will  disconnect the postgressql server  use `load`  command to restart the psql server .

 * `.aliases` contains bash aliases
 * `.heroku.sh`   contains heroku  aliases